How to Mod your BOSS DF-2

 OUT - black

 2. Open the back of the pedal, and pull the circuit board out a little bit.
 Be careful not to break any connections.
 Also open the battery door, and remove the battery if there is one.
 Find where the battery connector wires are soldered to inside the pedal, and cut/desolder them.
-Remove the battery connecter as you won’t be needing it anymore, and you need the access hole for the new wires you’re putting in.
+Remove the battery connector as you won’t be needing it anymore, and you need the access hole for the new wires you’re putting in.

-3. Place the board inside the battery compartment like the picture, and thread all the length of the wire through the hole the battery connecter was threaded through.
+3. Place the board inside the battery compartment like the picture, and thread all the length of the wire through the hole the battery connector was threaded through.
 You may have some difficulty getting this to fit, although it is possible.
 You may have to extend the slot with a small drill bit if you’re really having trouble.
 Make sure you have some sort of foam/tape/plastic on the bottom of the board so it doesn’t end up shorting on anything.
 Anything non-conductive works great.

 4. While you’re in here, I would recommend modding the pedal to take 9V power instead of 12V power.
 All you do is solder together the connections that you see in the white square - on your pedal they shouldn’t be soldered yet.
 Make it look like the picture and you’re golden.